Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 • antibiotic;

-However, chlamydia, purulent and follicular conjunctivitis require additional prescription of antimicrobial drugs.
+However, chlamydia, purulent and follicular conjunctivitis require additional antimicrobial drugs.

-If it is established that conjunctivitis is a symptom of another disease, then first eliminate the main problem.
+If it is determined that conjunctivitis is a symptom of another disease, then the main problem is first eliminated.

 Helping your pet at home

 It is unlikely that the owner will agree to leave the pet for a long time in a veterinary clinic to cure conjunctivitis.
-In cats, treatment at home should be carried out with drugs that are prescribed by a doctor.
+In cats, treatment at home should be carried out with medications prescribed by a doctor.

-The condition of the animal greatly facilitates rinsing the eyes, but the procedure must be performed as carefully as possible.
-The clinic will appoint a lavage weak solution potassium permanganate, a solution of furacilin or boric acid. ethnoscience suggests washing with chamomile or calendula decoction.
-In any case, the animal must be held on the hands, first soften the dried crusts with a swab or cotton pad, then rinse the eye with a new swab, removing the discharge.
+The condition of the animal greatly facilitates eye rinsing, but the procedure must be performed as carefully as possible.
+The clinic will prescribe rinsing weak solution potassium permanganate, furatsilin solution or boric acid. ethnoscience suggests rinsing with a decoction of chamomile or calendula.
+In any case, the animal must be held in your arms, first soften the dried crusts with a swab or cotton pad, then rinse the eye with a new swab, removing discharge.

-Some owners use a decoction of eyebright for washing and compresses, which is prepared from three teaspoons of the herb and 0.5 liters of water.
-The product is boiled over low heat and infused for half an hour.
+Some owners use an eyebright decoction for rinsing and compresses, which is prepared from three teaspoons of herbs and 0.5 liters of water.
+The product is simmered over low heat and infused for half an hour.

 It is important to understand that conjunctivitis is a complex problem.
-You cannot arbitrarily change the prescribed treatment.
-It is only permissible to supplement it folk remedies, and then it is advisable to consult with a specialist.
-And if the animal is not treated, then it can lose sight.
+You cannot change the prescribed treatment without permission.
+It is only permissible to supplement it folk remedies, and it is advisable to consult a specialist.
+And if the animal is not treated, it may lose its vision.

-Both a purebred animal and an ordinary "noblewoman" (a yard cat taken into the house) can get sick with conjunctivitis.
+Both a purebred animal and an ordinary “noble cat” (a yard cat taken into the house) can get conjunctivitis.
 But there are several breeds that suffer from this inflammation most often.
-They are Persians, Sphinxes and british cats...
-Animals of these breeds must be monitored with special care and contact veterinarians at the first sign of inflammation.
+These are the Persians, sphinxes and british cats.
+Animals of these breeds must be monitored with special care and contact a veterinarian at the first signs of inflammation.

 Can a cat infect its owner?

 Conjunctivitis is contagious.
-And the owner, and other household members, and guests, and other pets - all are at risk of infection.
+The owner, other household members, guests, and other pets are all at risk of infection.
 Therefore, the animal should be temporarily isolated, and all healing procedures perform with gloves.
-After contact with a sick cat, be sure to wash your hands with soap and water.
+After contact with a sick cat, be sure to wash your hands with soap.